I feel like that title smells a lot like click bait.

 My post isn’t click bait, I swear.
 Because I am really not sending everyone a card this year.

-I have toyed with this idea since last holiday season after spending over 50 dollars on postage, spending a butt-load of time creating a photo card, and feeling empty afterwards.
+I have toyed with this idea since last holiday season after spending over 50 dollars on postage, spending a butt-load of time creating a photo card, and feeling empty afterward.

 I remember the first Christmas I sent out cards, I felt like such an adult!
 It was fun to write about what I had been up to that year.
 Writing a holiday letter within a Christmas card was fun and something I took time to do each year.
 I learned from my mom how to do this as she would sit at our kitchen table with her address book, several boxes of cards, and a brand new pen each year.
 She would turn on a little Nat King Cole and spend hours writing personal letters within each of those cards.